Liuyouf/GNNs/README.md

 data/9606.protein.links.detailed.v11.0.txt and data/9606.protein.info.v11.0.txt - Extracted from https://stringdb-static.org/download/protein.links.detailed.v11.0/9606.protein.links.detailed.v11.0.txt.gz

-Step2: Model Training/Testing
+Step2 : Model Training/Testing
 You can run python main.py --mode "train" to train TGDRP or run python main.py --mode "test" to test trained TGDRP.

-Step3: Similarity Augment
+Step3 (Optional): Similarity Augment
 First, you can run heterogeneous_graph.py to generate edges of heterogeneous graphs.

-Then, you can run main_SA.py to generate node features of heterogeneous graphs using two GNNs from TGDRP/TGDRP_pre and to fine-tune sequentially the remained parameters from TGDRP/TGDRP_pre.
-To be specific, you can use the instruction python main_SA.py --mode "train"/"test" --pretrain 0/1 to fine-tune TGDRP/TGDRP_pre or to test fine-tuned SA/SA_pre.
+Then, you can run main_SA.py to generate node features of heterogeneous graphs using two GNNs from TGDRP/TGDRP_pre and to fine-tune sequentially the remained parameters from HMM_GDANM/HMM_GDAN_pre.
+To be specific, you can use the instruction python main_SA.py --mode "train"/"test" --pretrain 0/1 to fine-tune HMM_GDAN/HMM_GDAN_pre or to test fine-tuned SA/SA_pre.